-Abby and I visited Embracing Hope Ethiopia that was founded by Jerry and Christy Shannon.
-Their focus is the poor, children, and orphans who live in a section of Addis Ababa known as Korah.
-This area of the city is very poor and is known as a forsaken place.
+Abby and I visited Embracing Hope Ethiopia, and Jerry and Christy Shannon founded that.
+Their focus is on the poor, children, and orphans who live in a section of Addis Ababa known as Korah.
+This city area is impoverished and is known as a forsaken place.
 It began as a leper colony and then the site of the city trash dump.
-It has a higher prevalence of poverty, crime, prostitution, and disease then many other areas of the city.
+As a result, it has a higher prevalence of poverty, crime, prostitution, and disease than many other city areas.

 We love that this ministry works to serve young children and mothers in holistic ways.
-Abby and I truly enjoyed meeting the Shannon’s and their amazing Ethiopian staff at their their daycare center serving a 110+ children and 65+ moms.
+Abby and I truly enjoyed meeting the Shannons and their excellent Ethiopian staff at their daycare center, helping 110+ children and 65+ moms.

-During our visit we were able to hear story after story of a child who’s life was saved because they were able to get medical care and nutrition.
-Some of these children were within days of death when they first arrived.
-All of these children have loving moms who might be living with HIV, illness or through circumstances outside their control, they just don’t have the means to provide for their children.
+We heard story after story of a child whose life was rescued during our visit because they could get medical care and nutrition.
+Unfortunately, some of these children were within days of death when they first arrived.
+These children have loving moms who might be living with HIV, illness, or through circumstances outside their control.
+They don’t have the means to provide for their children.

-As we met the children, it was clear they are being touched with the love of Christ and they are doing better at life because of the wonderful work of Embracing Hope Ethiopia.
-Abby and I are looking at ways we can come along side the work that’s happening here.
+As we met the children, it was clear they were being touched by the love of Christ, and they are doing better in life because of the beautiful work of Embracing Hope Ethiopia.
+So Abby and I are looking at ways to come alongside the work here.

 Visit the Embracing Hope Ethiopia website and pray about sponsoring a child.